-For appliances in this category, flexibility is evenly distributed throughout the day and throughout the week.
-Whereas for refrigerators and freezers, seasonal effects are only weak, water heater loads are highly seasonal with highest potential occurring in winter.
+For appliances in this category, flexibility depends on the thermal storage capacity.
+In first instance, it may be considered as evenly distributed throughout the day and throughout the week.
+For refrigerators and freezers, seasonal effects are only weak.
+Water heater loads are highly seasonal with highest potential occurring in winter.
+This can be explained by the fact that both, differences in water temperature and hot water consumption are higher in winter season.

 Appliances in this category offer a high flexibility in energy shifting operation.
 Consumer's acceptance is assumed to be rather high if food safety and quality is not compromised and if there is no loss of comfort.
-Short-term interruptions of heating or heating processes or power modulation (e.g. changes in temperature setting or reduction in motor speed) can be realized for all appliances in this category.
+Short-term interruptions of heating or heating processes or power modulation (e.g. changes in temperature setting or reduction in motor speed) can be realised for all appliances in this category.
 In this way, power demand curve can be changed instead of merely shifted.